Good evening, fellow Winnipegers.

 For me, it’s the shorter days and lack of sun that really ruin winter.
 All day I wanted nothing more than to crawl back into bed to hibernate, and even my drive home from work shortly after 5:00 pm seemed much darker than it did when I left on Friday.
 My only consolation is knowing that a certain happy season swiftly approaches, though you won’t hear me say it out loud for some time because I am sure to be scolded for even thinking about it.

 Now that Halloween is over, retailers aren’t holding back any longer when it comes to packing up all the spooky decorations and preparing for you-know-what (I still can’t bring myself to say the word) if they haven’t started already.
 Unfortunately, most of them have and it seems that every year it is forced upon us sooner than the year before.
-Don’t get me wrong; I love the you-know-what season itself but hate that retailers feel the need to shove it down our throats before the leaves are even orange.
+Don’t get me wrong; I love the you-know-what season itself but hate that retailers feel the need to shove it down our throats before the last leaf has fallen .
 I often find myself thinking, “If I have to see one more reindeer before Thanksgiving, I’m moving to Egypt,” and now that it’s November, all of the insanity is going into overdrive.
 Is it really necessary to prepare so far in advance?

 On top of all that, the simple act of switching over to winter tires just seems to finalize the whole deal: the ice is on its way.
 You can avoid you-know-what shopping all you like, but there’s no ignoring a Winnipeg winter.

 So now here we are, sitting atop the slippery slope that will eventually have us hurtling toward the new year, with little more than our forced ignorance to keep us from tottering over the edge, and what is there to do about it?